EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `soilWBase_smax1Layer`: defines the maximum soil water content of 1 soil layer as fraction of the soil depth defined in the model_structure.json based on the TWS model for the Northern Hemisphere
+- `soilWBase_smax1Layer`: Maximum soil water content of one soil layer as a fraction of total soil depth, based on the Trautmann et al. (2018) model.

-- `soilWBase_smax2Layer`: defines the maximum soil water content of 2 soil layers as fraction of the soil depth defined in the model_structure.json based on the older version of the Pre-Tokyo Model
+- `soilWBase_smax2Layer`: Maximum soil water content of two soil layers as fractions of total soil depth, based on the older version of the Pre-Tokyo Model.

-- `soilWBase_smax2fRD4`: defines the maximum soil water content of 2 soil layers the first layer is a fraction [i.e. 1] of the soil depth the second layer is a linear combination of scaled rooting depth data from forcing
+- `soilWBase_smax2fRD4`: Maximum soil water content of two soil layers: the first layer as a fraction of soil depth, the second as a linear combination of scaled rooting depth data from forcing.

-- `soilWBase_uniform`: distributes the soil hydraulic properties for different soil layers assuming an uniform vertical distribution of all soil properties
+- `soilWBase_uniform`: Soil hydraulic properties distributed for different soil layers assuming a uniform vertical distribution.

 </details>